 - Other – 38 seats, which is 21 less seats than in 2022

 This puts France in an “uncertain, and unprecedented situation”.
 The country often finds itself in a situation that the French call ‘cohabitation‘, where the president and the parliament hail from different parties.
-This usually leads to political and decisional deadlocks, because of the difficulties in finding compromises.
+This usually leads to political and decisional deadlocks because of the difficulties in finding compromises.

 This time, however, the election yielded no winning party with an outright majority, which requires 289 seats.
 With the necessity to get the three winning parties to come to an agreement, finding the right person for the job had therefore become an impossible feat.

 Naturally, the new prime minister should have hailed from the NPF, which had garnered the most votes.
 However, the RN steadfastly refused to work with the leftist party, which was probably quite content not to be picked anyway.
-The political situation in France at the moment is in such a gridlock that finding yourself in power would most likely kill all your chances at a real governing future.
+The political situation in France is in such a gridlock that finding yourself in power would most likely kill all your chances at a real governing future.

 The French electoral system